Jelloeater/jelloeater/README.md

-> *Less is more, but there is no kill, like overkill.*
+> *Less is more, but there is no kill, like overkill. 💽*

-- 💽 I build neat things on other peoples computers!
 - 👯 I’m looking to collaborate on anything Python related.
 - 📝 I keep a blog, it's neat https://jesses.dev
 - 📫 Current contact info on my bio page https://jesses.me